psychemedia/winter-tales/src/gawain_notes.md

 He took a final Mass, then mounted Gringolet, his faithful, war horse, all dressed in gold.

-He took his helmet, and his scarlet shield, Ferrari red, emblazoned with golden pentangle livery, a symbol of his five flawless senses, his fingers that never fumbled, his faith, founded on the five wounds Christ received on the Cross, the five joys that of the Blessed Virgin Mary at the birth of her son that gave him strength, and the five principles by which he lived: friendship, fraterniry, purity, politeness and pity, and he slung it on his back.
+He took his helmet, and his scarlet shield, Ferrari red, emblazoned with golden pentangle livery, a symbol of his five flawless senses, his fingers that never fumbled, his faith, founded on the five wounds Christ received on the Cross, the five joys that of the Blessed Virgin Mary at the birth of her son that gave him strength, and the five principles by which he lived: friendship, fraternity, purity, politeness and pity, and he slung it on his back.

 As then his spurred Gringolet away.
 And there was pity in the hearts, and tears in the eyes, of the people who saw him go.